Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 Any potential validators can indicate their intention to be a validator candidate.
 Their candidacies are made public to all nominators, and a nominator in turn submits a list of any number of candidates that it supports.
-In the next era, a certain number of validators having the most SOLAR backing get elected and become active.
+In the next era, a certain number of validators having the most AXC backing get elected and become active.

 There are no particular requirements to become a nominator, though we expect each nominator to